fossasia/susi_server/README.md

 ## Where can I get the latest news about loklak?

 Hey, this is the tool for that!
 Just put http://loklak.org/api/search.rss?q=%23loklak into your rss reader.
 Oh wait.. you will get a lot of information about tasty Cambodian food with that as well.
-Alternatively you may also read the authors timeline using http://loklak.org/api/search.rss?q=0rb1t3r or just follow @0rb1t3r (thats a zero after the at sign)
+Alternatively you may also read the authors timeline using http://loklak.org/api/search.rss?q=0rb1t3r or just follow @0rb1t3r (that's a zero after the at sign)

 Have fun!
 @0rb1t3r